DV

 What is the difference between EPRT and O?

-EPRT (Essential Properties Realty Trust) tracks — with a reit strategy, while O (Realty Income Corporation) tracks — with a reit approach.
-They are issued by — and — respectively.
+EPRT (Essential Properties Realty Trust) is a real estate investment trust, while O (Realty Income Corporation) is a real estate investment trust.
+They are issued by Essential Properties Realty Trust and Realty Income respectively.

 Can I hold both EPRT and O?